wehelie/ad-310-Software-Engineering/Chapter1-introduction.md

 - Software specification, where customers and engineers define the software that is to be produced and the constraints on its operation.
 - Software developement, where the software is designed and programmed.
 - Software validation, where the software is checked to ensure that it is what the customer requires.
 - Software evolution, where the software is modified to reflect changing customer and market requirements.

+## General issues that affect software
+- Heterogeneity
+    - Increasingly, systems are requred to operate as distributed systems across networks that include different types of computer and mobile devices.